thomasrobertgee/recipe-app/README.md

     * Add the corresponding ingredients to the user's pantry.
     * Remove the checked items from the shopping list.
     * (Optional) Log the purchase (items, date, cost) to a history section, potentially linked to the budget tracker.
-6.  **Meal Planner "Leftovers" Integration:** Add a "Use for leftovers?" toggle when adding a recipe to the meal plan.
-This would add a "Leftovers" block to the next day's lunch and prevent those ingredients from being double-counted in the weekly shopping list.
+6.  **Meal Planner "Leftovers" Integration:** Add a "Use for leftovers?" toggle when adding/viewing a recipe in the meal plan UI.
+Update shopping list logic to ignore ingredients from recipes marked as leftovers for the next day's lunch.
 7.  **Dynamic Cook Mode Scaling:** Add a dropdown (e.g., "0.5x", "1x", "2x") to the "Cook Mode" interface that dynamically updates all ingredient quantities within the step-by-step instructions.

 ### New AI & Data Features